microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 In addition to the current in-order tab list, namely `vector<shared_ptr<Tab>> _tabs`, we'll add `vector<weak_ptr<Tab>> _mruTabs` to represent the tabs in Most Recently Used order.
 `_mruTabs` will use `weak_ptr` because the tab switcher doesn't actually own the tabs, the `_tabs` vector does.
-Updating `_mruTabs` is as simple as finding the tab pointer in the vector, and just picking up and placing it in front of the vector.

 We'll create a new class `TabSwitcherControl` inside of TerminalPage, which will be initialized with a `vector<>&`.
 This is because it'll take in either `_tabs` or `_mruTabs` depending on what order the user would like the tabs to be displayed.
 Whenever the user changes the setting that controls the tab order, it'll update to get a reference to the correct vector.

-This vector of tabs will be used to create a ListView, so that the UI would diplay a vertical list of tabs.
+This vector of tabs will be used to create a ListView, so that the UI would diplay a vertical list of tabs, represented by their tab titles.
-Each element in the ListView would be associated with a Tab.
+Each element in the ListView would be associated with a Tab, and the action associated with selecting a tab would be to Focus on that tab.
+There would also be another column to the left/right of the tab title column that holds the numbers 1-9.
+This is to represent what number is bound to each tab to allow for quick switching.
 This ListView would be hidden until the user presses a keybinding to show the ListView.

 The `TabSwitcherControl` will be able to call any tab's `SetFocused` function to bring the tab into focus.